Conducting a job search can be tricky, especially for those with very specialized training.

 Make a List of Questions to Ask

 The questions you ask indicate your level of interest in the organization and your preparation for the interview.
-If you don’t have any questions to ask, most employers will think you’re not really interested in the job.
-Don’t ask questions that could easily be answered through your own research.
+If you don’t have any questions to ask, most employers will think you’re not interested in the job.
+Don’t ask questions that could easily be answered through your research.
 Instead, ask questions that demonstrate a genuine interest in, and understanding of, the organization and the position.
 You should have at least 10 questions prepared.

 - What are some of the qualities that will make the person in this position successful?